Carnival Corporation Update on Operations

 - Shore Excursions: Only permit shore excursions according to the cruise operators’ prescribed protocols, with strict adherence required of all passengers and denial of re-boarding for any passengers that do not comply.

 Carnival Corporation's CruiseHealth Program

-- As our cruise line brands gradually resume cruising, our commitment to the health, safety and well-being of our guests, crew and communities we visit is reflected in our enhanced health measures developed in conjunction with government health authorities, public health experts, local ports and CLIA.
+- As our cruise line brands gradually resume cruising, our commitment to the health, safety and well-being of our guests, crew members and shoreside employees, and the communities we visit is reflected in our enhanced health measures developed in conjunction with government health authorities, public health experts, local ports and CLIA.